KitwareMedical/SlicerPipelines/Documentation/PipelineCreator.md

 | _Newly created Scale Mesh Step_ |

 The value of parameter inside a step can either be _fixed_ or a _reference_ to another parameter.
 By default all parameters except for those that are slicer nodes are fixed and you can edit the value directly in the Pipeline Creator.
 If you want to reference another parameter you can uncheck the _Fixed_ checkbox.
 After that you can select the parameter you want to reference in the combo box.
 When running the value of the parameter will be the value of the referenced parameter.

 You will only be able to connect parameters to other parameters whose type matches.
 For example you can only connect a `vtkMRMLScalarVolumeNode` to a `vtkMRMLScalarVolumeNode` or a `float` to a `float`.
 You can also only connect parameters that are _upstream_ of the parameter you are connecting to.
 For example you can connect a parameter in step 2 to a parameter in step 1, but not the other way around.
-The popup window will only show you the parameters that are available to connect to.
+The popup window will only show you the parameters that are available for you to connect to.
+If you don't see any you can always add another input parameter.

 While all intermediate pipeline parameters have a fixed type input parameters won't have a type until they are connected to another parameters in the pipeline.
+They will then take on the type of the parameter they are connected to.

 In the example below you can see a configured pipeline, with two input parameters (a node and a scalar) and on output parameter (a node).
 In _Step 1_ the scale operation, the `scaleZ` parameter is fixed to 1.

 | ![Fully Configure pipeline](Images/creator_full_pipeline.png) |
 | :--: |
 | _Fully filled pipeline_ |

+> [!NOTE]
+> In addition to the type, parameters may also carry annotations that inform the user interface (e.g. default values, or ranges, see above image), the annotations for an input parameter will come from the _first_ parameter that it is connected to.
+Annotations from subsequent connections will be ignored.
+If you want to preserve all annotations it is probably best in that case to use a separate input parameter

 ### Testing and Creating